HoussemDellai/aks-course/01_docker_dotnet/Readme.md

-We have a .NET application and we want to dockerize it ?
+In this tutorial, we have a .NET application and we want to dockerize it.
 This module will walk through that process.

 We'll learn how to:
 1. Create a Dockerfile